chauff/cse1500-web-transcripts/Lecture-1.md

 ### Key aspects of the Internet

-The Web is built on top of the Internet.
+The web is built on top of the Internet.
 The Internet describes the hardware layer: it is spanned from **interconnected computer networks around the globe that all communicate through one common standard**, the so-called TCP/IP protocol.
 The different sub-networks function autonomously, they do not depend on each other.
 There is not a single master - no machine or sub-network is in control of the whole network.
 It is very easy for machines or even entire sub-networks to join and leave the network without interrupting the flow of data among the remaining network.
 All devices interact with each other through agreed-upon open standards which are very easy to use as these standards are implemented in a wide range of open-source server and client software.